vuestorefront/storefront-ui/packages/vue/docs/customization.md

 [[toc]]
 ## Global customization

 To share common design principles across whole library we highly rely on SCSS variables.
-You can override them to shape the look and feel of your project There are two groups of available SCSS variables in Storefront UI.
+You can override them to shape the look and feel of your project.
+There are two groups of available SCSS variables in Storefront UI:
 - **Global variables** like colors, fonts or sizes are influencing whole library.
 For example below code in `sfui.scss` will change accent color in your whole project to `blue`.
 ```scss
 $c-accent-primary: blue;